Average Profits of Prejudiced Algorithms: A Two-Stage Model

-The firm and data scientist is naturally unable to observe each $Q_i$ directly.
-Instead, the firm associates each applicant with a realization of the pair of random variables $(\Theta, \Gamma)$.
-On the other hand, we restrict the data scientist's knowledge to only $\Theta$.
+The human decision-maker is naturally unable to observe each $Q_i$ directly.
+Instead, the human decision-maker associates each applicant with a realization of the pair of random variables $(\Theta, \Gamma)$.
 Intuitively, $\Theta$ represents the concrete data that can be documented (e.g., highest level of education, GPA, years of experience).
-It follows that both the firm and data scientist may observe this information.
-We let $\Gamma$ represent the undocumented characteristics of an applicant that the firm extracts.
-For example, the applicant's demeanor, manner of speaking, and interpersonal abilities are observed by the firm oftentimes through an interview.
-However, $\Gamma$ does not arrive in the form of a rectangular data set, thus unobserved to the data scientist.
+We let $\Gamma$ represent the undocumented characteristics of an applicant that the human decision-maker extracts.
+For example, the applicant's demeanor, manner of speaking, and interpersonal abilities are observed by the human decision-maker oftentimes through an interview.
+However, $\Gamma$ is unable to documented in a data set, due to its qualitative and instinctual nature.
 Indeed, the comparative statics results described in \cite{rr} exploit the unobserved nature of $\Gamma$.